Bible verses about serving others

 Examples of service in the Bible

 There are a plethora of examples of people serving in Scripture.
-Let’s take a look at them!
+There are many examples seen in the life of Ruth.
+Check out, who was Ruth in the Bible?
+Let’s take a look at other acts of service in Scripture.

 47. Luke 8:3 “Joanna the wife of Chuza, the manager of Herod’s household; Susanna; and many others.
 These women were helping to support them out of their own means.”